ThomasHimmelstoss/eyes_open_closed_live_test/README.md

 ## 5. Known Limitations / Open Questions

-- g.tec's OSCAR artifact-removal algorithm is proprietary; its exact frequency response (e.g. whether/how it attenuates low-frequency content) is undocumented, so GIPSA's raw, unfiltered training signal and the OSCAR-filtered live signal are not perfectly comparable preprocessing-wise.
+- g.tec's OSCAR artifact-removal algorithm is proprietary/ patented; its exact frequency response (e.g. whether/how it attenuates low-frequency content) is undocumented/ disclosed, so GIPSA's raw, unfiltered training signal and the OSCAR-filtered live signal are not perfectly comparable preprocessing-wise.
+However, this trade-off is taken as a measure to minimize artifacts within the EEG.
 - Per-subject baseline z-scoring (rather than a global scaler) was chosen to compensate for hardware/electrode differences between GIPSA and this setup, but this has not yet been validated against real (non-table-test) recordings.